adoi/node-design-patterns/creational/singleton/README.md

 The Singleton Pattern *does not exist* in Node.js if we have two or more different packages that each contain their node_modules folder.
 The specified packages load two different instances of our Singleton.

 Note: there is a way of having a Singleton shared across the entire application by using a global variable to store it.
 We can do this by using `global.db = new Singleton('demo')`.
 Please note that this is a practice to avoid at all costs.

+You can easily see the example working following these steps:
+1. `cd creational/singleton/`
+2. `node index`